Opening of the British Council Hong Kong's headquarters

 2016

 The British Council launched its first International Pre-School in Hong Kong.
-The school adopts the UK-based International Primary Curriculum (IPC) and offers a holistic, bilingual education to children who are eligible to study in Hong Kong.
+The school adopted the UK-based International Primary Curriculum (IPC) and offered a holistic, bilingual education to children eligible to study in Hong Kong.